amcnamara/slurm/README.md

-> DEPRECATION NOTICE: Slurm is no longer maintained, and hasn't been updated to modern versions of Clojure.
+> **DEPRECATION NOTICE**: Slurm is no longer maintained, and hasn't been updated to modern versions of Clojure.
 This repository is a proof of concept for some interesting ideas, but these should not be considered idiomatic for either Clojure or MySQL.

 SLURM
 =====

 Slurm is a Clojure ORM.
-Its modelled more closely to a traditional OO ORM than a Clojure DSL, and includes the following features:
+Its modelled after a traditional Object-Oriented ORM but also includes a dynamic DSL for read/write operations.
+It supports the following features:

-* Eager or lazy loading of database objects
+* Records can be queried and processed as sequences, with eager- or lazy-loading
-* Single and multi object relations
+* Records can be mapped with single and multi-object relations
-* Simple schemas, makes it easy to adapt existing projects/DBs
+* Homoiconic schemas, easy to adapt to existing projects/DBs
-* Simple interaction mechanisms
-* Process database records as sequences
+* Macro-based read/write functions which symbolically map to schema records

 Overview